cstrelioff/chrisstrelioffws-sandbox/2014/08/15/install_r_on_ubuntu_14_04.rst

 If you have problems with these commands consult the `installation instructions at cran`_ for alternatives to the above.

+**>>Note [2015, Dec]**

+If you installed R using this method before Oct 18th 2015, the key added above expired and you are probably getting errors about an *Expired Key* when updates are done on your machine-- **see the end of the post for a fix to this issue.**
+If you're installing for the first time, the instructions above will install the current (not-expired) key.
+So, ignore this note.

+**<<end Note**

 Now that we have the repository setup and the key added we do typical Ubuntu install commands to install R: